EbonyGunwhy/Ferret/README.md

         from SupportModules.GraphSupport import LineColours

-3. Write a function that executes the mathematical model.
+2. Write a function that executes the mathematical model.  constantsString is a string representation of a Python dictionary of constant name:value pairs.
+It is required to satisfy the needs of the curve fitting package used in Ferret.
+In the case of this model, there are no constants, so it is set to **None**.

         import numpy as np
         def linearModel(x, a, b, constantsString=None):
              return np.multiply(x,a) + b

- 2. Every model library file must have a **returnModelList** function.
+ 3. Every model library file must have a **returnModelList** function.
 Within the **returnModelList** function, define a model object to represent the above model.

         def returnModelList():
             linear = Model(shortName='Linear',